zanton123/PixelCuda/README.md

 This should compile and give an executable deviceQuery in the same folder.
 To run type:
 * ./deviceQuery

-You should see no a list of capabilities of your Tegra X1 Maxwell GPU.
+You should see now a list of capabilities of your Tegra X1 Maxwell GPU!
 Next navigate to the vectorAddDrv example.
 * cd ../../0_Simple/vectorAddDrv/

 Compile vectorAdd_kernel.cu with the clang compiler we build before (ignore linker warning):